Cosmetic ear surgery is a procedure to move very large or prominent ears closer to the head.

 The ears are covered with a thick bandage after surgery.
 Any tenderness and discomfort can be controlled with medication.
 If the surgery is done in a hospital, the child should go home the same day or the next day.

 The ear bandages are removed after 2 - 4 days.
-However, the child will need to wear a light head wrap for 2 - 3 weeks to help the area heal.
+However, the child will need to wear a light head wrap or headband for 2 - 3 weeks to help the area heal.
 The child can return to school and normal activities when the ears heal.

 Scars are very light and are hidden in the creases behind the ears.

 The child might need a second procedure if the ear sticks out again.

 Otoplasty; Ear pinning; Ear surgery - cosmetic

 Adamson PA, Doud Galli SK, Chen T. Otoplasty.
 In: Cummings CS, Flint PW, Haughey BH, et al, eds.Otolaryngology: Head & Neck Surgery